 His work also includes performance and supervision of geotechnical observation and testing services during conventional grading and backfilling operations for site development, as well as during implementation of repairs to distressed structures, including projects utilizing drilled piers and driven piles, tiebacks, compaction grouting, mechanically stabilized earth wall systems, geogrid soil reinforcement, dewatering systems and shoring.
 Mr. Cohen has also performed studies related to groundwater, landslides, liquefaction, environmentally contaminated sites, and design and development of on-site sewage disposal systems.
-Mr. Cohen has served as an expert witness in regards to numerous geotechnical issues, is a licensed civil engineer in California, Nevada, Arizona, Hawaii, Texas, Oregon and Washington, a licensed Geotechnical Engineer in California and Oregon, a licensed attorney in California, and has served on the Board of Directors of CalGeo since 2006.
+Mr. Cohen has served as an expert witness in regards to numerous geotechnical issues, is a licensed civil engineer in California, Nevada, Arizona, Hawaii, Texas, Oregon and Washington, and Colorado, a licensed Geotechnical Engineer in California and Oregon, a licensed attorney in California, and has served on the Board of Directors of CalGeo since 2006.

 Christopher Diaz, P.E. has over 30 years of experience in civil construction and geotechnical engineering.
 For the past 15 years, the major focus of his work has been in the design and construction of liquefaction mitigation, as well as in-ground improvement projects, including stone columns, grouting, and deep dynamic compaction.
 Chris became a principal and company president of Diaz-Yourman & Associates (DYA) in December 2004, after 10 years as a staff engineer through senior engineer.